 hospital’s helipad to receive trauma patients from local helicopter

 services.
 Currently more than 600 patients each year are flown to trauma

 centers from Chester County.

-physicians for admitted trauma patients.
+admitted trauma patients.

-Who will lead the trauma team?
+Who leads the trauma team?

 Kris Kaulback, MD, is the

 Trauma Program Medical Director.
 Prior to arriving at Paoli Hospital, he

 was the Associate Trauma Program Medical Director at Thomas Jefferson

 University Hospital, where he also remains on staff.